Ciarkowski | Architecture and Architects in Socialist Poland | Buch | 978-1-032-99250-1 | sack.de

 1. The architecture and architects in socialist Poland

 1.1.
-Political, geographical and historical context
+Political, geographical, and historical context

 1.2.
-Architecture of interwar period
+Architecture of the interwar period

 2. Artist or worker?
 Architect in the socialist country